malisimo/FizzPlot/ReadMe.md

 # FSI Interative

-Since the updates are live, FPlot is particularly suited to use in an interactive setting where you make an initial plot with the data, and then make subsequent tweaks to the visuals until happy with the results.
+Since the updates are live, FizzPlot is particularly suited to use in an interactive setting where you make an initial plot with the data, and then make subsequent tweaks to the visuals until happy with the results.

 # Examples